 Anyways, Bruce returns to the Batcave after a hard night’s work, and finds Alfred’s whipped up a little surprise.

 Turns out it’s been exactly three years since Bruce donned cape and cowl.
-Alfred tells him to make a wish, conveying the all-important backstory crisply, if a little too mawkishly (did we really need to fade out to a photo of li’l Bruce playing with mommy and daddy?).
+Alfred tells him to make a wish, getting the all-important backstory across crisply if a little too mawkishly (did we really need to fade out to a photo of li’l Bruce playing with mommy and daddy?).
 Then it’s time for us to meet… urrrrghhhh…

 Chief Angel Rojas.